Scholarships for College-Bound and Current Scecina Students

 - Student must be entering his or her senior year at Scecina.

-- Student must be the top academic student based on ______ GPA.
+- Student must be the top academic student based.